severak/cyber-music-studio/js/heartbeat.md

 these are complex components - synths, effect units and other devices.

+Each component has `input` and/or/nor `output`, zero or more params and this interface:

 - `var component = hb.ComponentName(out)`
 - `compoment.param(name, val)`
 - `component.noteOn(nn, vv)`